1. What does CBA do to make my transactions secure?

 - Don’t tell anyone your codes, including friends, family, account access services and businesses.

-- Don’t write down your codes anywhere – keep them on or with devices such as your phone or laptop, or keep them in or with articles kept together that are liable to loss or theft simultaneously (for example, in a briefcase or wallet or in different drawers of one item of furniture).
+- Don’t write down your codes anywhere.
+In particular, don't write your codes onto a post-it or piece of notepaper and then attach it to any device, such as your phone or laptop.
+Don't keep written copies of your codes on or with items that are liable to loss or theft simultaneously (for example, in your briefcase or wallet), or even in different drawers of a piece of furniture.

 - Avoid letting anyone see you enter your codes during a transaction, or accessing internet or mobile banking.